 -- Orosius, Hist.
 7:6, 15–16

-In response to unrest caused by messianic Jews, Emperor Claudius expelled all Jews from Rome in 49 A.D.
+In response to unrest caused by messianic Jews, Emperor Claudius expelled all Jews from Rome in 49 C.E.
 Tim shares an excerpt from Robert Jewett that comments on the return of these Jewish believers to Rome five years later.

 After the Edict of Claudius was no longer enforced following the emperor’s death in 54, the banned leaders apparently began moving back to Rome, but they soon found that they were no longer welcome as leaders in the congregations that had found new meeting places after 49.